Skip to main content

 Key takeaways:

-• Bacterial vaginosis (BV) is an overgrowth of bacteria in the vagina and a common cause of abnormal vaginal discharge.
+• Bacterial vaginosis (BV) is an overgrowth of certain bacteria in your vagina.
+It can cause symptoms like itching, burning, and abnormal vaginal discharge.

-• Antibiotics can easily treat BV, but sometimes you may need more than one course to treat it.
+• Antibiotics can treat BV, but sometimes you may need more than one course.
+In some cases, your partner may need to be treated too.

 Bacterial vaginosis symptoms